standstaff/docs2/workgroups/newdoc/children_of_determiners.md

 It seems that the test should not report cases where a determiner has a `compound` child.
 After all, compound is just a signal that two nodes together act almost like one word, but in contrast to fixed, one of them can be considered the head.

+### Classifiers under Determiners

+According to [the guidelines on classifiers](/u/dep/clf.html), in the demonstrative + classifier construction in Chinese, the classifier forms a constituent with the demonstrative and must be attached as its child.
+Therefore, [clf]() must be added as an exception to the validation rule.
+This is also an exception to the general rule that function words are not chained in UD trees.

 ### Determiners under Determiners

 As the guidelines [say](/u/overview/syntax.html#the-status-of-function-words), multiple determiners are always attached directly to the head noun: